 For more specifics, the effectiveness of any insulation material can be expressed as an R-value.
-R-value is simply a quantifiable measurement of how much temperature protection insulation (or other building materials) provide.
+R-value is simply a quantifiable measurement of how much temperature protection insulation (or other building materials) provides.

 In comparison, batting and roll insulation has an R-value between 3 and 3.5 per inch, which places it around or just below open-cell spray foam’s effectiveness.
 Loose-fill insulation has an R-value of 2 to 4 per inch, with the worst loose-fill being one-third as effective as the lowest-rated closed-cell spray foam.